ecfeed/ecfeed.csharp/README.md

 }
 ```

-To run tests, type 'dotnet test' in the terminal.
+To run tests, type 'dotnet test'.

 ## Feedback

 To send feedback, you need to have a BASIC account type or be a member of a TEAM.

-An example looks as follows:
+A feedback example looks as follows:

 ```C#
 static internal TestProvider testProvider = new TestProvider("XXXX-XXXX-XXXX-XXXX-XXXX");
 static internal string method = "com.example.test.Playground.size_10x10";